JoClaivaz/Mammals_orthologs_exp/README.md

 Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'

 #'expression_analysis_bytissue.R'
-allow the analysis of the conservation of expression level by tissue by homolog pair for the paralog datasets: only maximal expression gene (for a given tissue and a given paralog family) are set as reference and are used as predictive variable, moreover for domain modification group the longest domain are set as predictive and/'or not' as maximal expressed paralog family
+see the influence of each tissue consideration allow the analysis of the conservation of expression level by tissue amongst homolog pair for the paralog datasets: only maximal expression gene (for a given tissue and a given paralog family) are set as reference and are used as predictive variable, moreover for domain modification group the longest domain are set as predictive and/'or not' as maximal expressed paralog family
 Input: 'SPECIE_expression_parsed' and 'putative_homologSPECIES_domain_loss' and 'hoomolog_SPECIES_nomodif'